n8-7d1/n8-7d1/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on something cool
-- 🙋‍♂️ I'm currently looking for more cool things to work on
+- 🙋‍♂️ I'm currently looking for more cool things
 <!--
 -
 - 🌱 I’m currently learning ...